gvarsanyi/apid/README.md

 # Manual interaction with the daemon via the client (on terminal)
 ## Start
     node my-client.js --daemon-start
+This will exit after daemon is started.
+E.g. your code will run until the client connects.
 ## Stop
     node my-client.js --daemon-stop
+This will exit after daemon is started.
+E.g. your code will run until the client connects.
 ## Kill
     node my-client.js --daemon-kill
+This will exit after daemon is started.
+E.g. your code will run until the client connects.
 ## Restart
     node my-client.js --daemon-restart
+This will NOT exit after (re)starting daemon.
+E.g. your code will continue running after the status was output.
 ## Reload
     node my-client.js --daemon-reload
+This will NOT exit after (re)loading daemon.
+E.g. your code will continue running after the status was output.
 ## Status
     node my-client.js --daemon-status
+This will exit after daemon is started.
+E.g. your code will run until the client connects.
 ## Pick up STDOUT and/or STDERR of daemon
     node my-client.js --daemon-stdout --daemon-stderr